 You can probably get on board with this fun fact about Europe.
 In Switzerland, you’re not allowed to mow your lawn, build anything, wash your car or hang clothes out to dry on Sundays.
 The Swiss believe Sunday is a day for rest and noisy and annoying household chores shouldn’t interfere with everyone’s relaxation.

-RELATED CONTENT: 12 facts about Switzerland you’ll never find in a guide book
+We think you’ll also like: 12 facts about Switzerland you’ll never find in a guide book

 17. Bulgaria is the oldest European nation by name

 You may know that the Republic of San Marino is the oldest independent state in Europe (dating back to 301 AD!), but another fun fact about Europe is that Bulgaria is the oldest European country by name.
 While dozens of countries in Europe have chopped and changed their names over the years, Bulgaria has stuck with the same name since it adopted it in 681 AD.

 We think you’ll also like: 9 fun Georgia country facts you probably never knew

 When you think of Europe, you probably imagine snowy Alps, lush pine forests and winding rivers, but did you know that there is one last remaining rainforest in Europe?
 Found in Bosnia and Herzegovina, the Perućica Rainforest is a tentative UNESCO World Heritage Site and one of the most precious green lungs in Europe.

 19. Only 1% of the British Museum’s collection is on display